seyleigh/liriNodeApp/README.md

 node liri.js do-what-it-says

 ```
 This command will read the random.txt file and 'do what it says'.
 Meaning, it will run whichever funtion is put into it along with the term parameters.
-You can change the 'spotify-this-song' to either of the other two functions with whatever movie or artist of your choice and it will run it just as if you ran it normally.
+You can change the 'spotify-this-song' to either of the other two functions with whatever movie or artist of your choice and it will run it like the concertThis and movieThis functions.

 ![Do What It Says Function](./images/doit.gif)
 ---